Texas-Robotics-Academy/markdown/virtual/install_test.md

 {{ site.data.alerts.tip }}
 If your FPS is very low (below 10) or you would like to improve it, try resizing the window down.

-If this is too small for you to see what's going on, then please let us know *during the setup day on July 5.*
+If this is too small for you to see what's going on, then please let us know *during the setup day on July 23 and July 24.*
 {{ site.data.alerts.end }}

 3. If everything looks good, go back to the terminal and press ctrl-c in both windows to shut down the testing system and wait for all the windows to close completely.